Social Sciences Department at Morton East

 Course Description

-The Honors section carries an Honor Point Highly motivated, successful social science students learn psychology though readings and experiments.
-At the conclusion of the year, students are required to take the Advanced Placement Test in Psychology for college credit.
-Summer readings may be required, so check with the appropriate
+The Honors section carries an Honor Point.
+Highly motivated and successful social science students learn psychology though readings and experiments.
+At the conclusion of the year, students are required to take the Advanced Placement Test.

 GRADE: 12